sunfounder/3.5-ips-screen/docs/source/install_os/install_os.rst

 .. _install_os:

-Install and Setup Raspberry Pi OS
+Install and Setup Raspberry Pi
 ===========================================

 This section is to teach you how to install Raspberry Pi OS, configure wifi to Raspberry Pi, remote access to Raspberry Pi to run the corresponding code.